-16.61.20.8 REQUIREMENTS.
+16.61.20.8 REQUIREMENTS:

-- A. Any transaction coordinator performing activities that require a New Mexico real estate license, including authoring and negotiating contracts and leases, must hold a current real estate license issued by the real estate commission. - B. A transaction coordinator performing activities for a brokerage under one ownership is not required to have a qualifying broker's license provided that the transaction coordinator is under the direct supervision of a qualifying broker of that same brokerage. - C. Any transaction coordinator providing services for multiple brokerages other than the transaction coordinator's own brokerage must hold a current New Mexico qualifying broker's license. - D. Any transaction coordinator providing services for a brokerage other than the transaction coordinator's own brokerage must have a transaction-specific written agreement with the qualifying broker of the brokerage for which those transaction coordinator services are being provided that details the services being provided by the transaction coordinator and any compensation being paid to the transaction coordinator for those services. - E. A broker who engages the services of a transaction coordinator to perform activities that may require a real estate license whether within the broker's brokerage or outside the broker's brokerage, shall be responsible for disclosing the name(s) of the transaction coordinator, in writing, to the buyer, seller and brokers in the transaction. - F. A broker who hires a transaction coordinator must have a transaction-specific written agreement with that broker's qualifying broker detailing the services being provided by the transaction coordinator and any compensation being paid to the transaction coordinator for those services, including written authorization that the transaction coordinator may be paid by the associate broker who has hired him or her. - G. A broker who hires a transaction coordinator remains responsible for the transaction; the hiring of a transaction coordinator in no way eliminates or mitigates the broker's responsibilities or obligations to the broker's customer or client or to other brokers and parties to the transaction. - H. Transaction coordinators may owe the following broker duties: - (1) If a transaction coordinator does not hold a real estate license and is not performing duties that require a real estate license, no broker duties are owed.
+- A. Any transaction coordinator performing activities that require a New Mexico real estate license, including offering and negotiating contracts and leases, must hold a current real estate license issued by the real estate commission.
+Any transaction coordinators involved in real estate transactions in New Mexico including transaction coordinators from other states must have a New Mexico broker's license. - B. A transaction coordinator performing activities for a brokerage under one ownership is not required to have a qualifying broker's license provided that the transaction coordinator is under the direct supervision of a qualifying broker of that same brokerage. - C. Any transaction coordinator providing services for multiple brokerages other than the transaction coordinator's own brokerage must hold a current New Mexico qualifying broker's license. - D. Any transaction coordinator providing services for a brokerage other than the transaction coordinator's own brokerage must have a transaction-specific written agreement with the qualifying broker of the brokerage for which those transaction coordinator services are being provided that details the services being provided by the transaction coordinator and any compensation being paid to the transaction coordinator for those services. - E. A broker who engages the services of a transaction coordinator to perform activities that may require a real estate license-whether within the broker's brokerage or outside the broker's brokerage, shall be responsible for disclosing the name(s) of the transaction coordinator, in writing, to the buyer, seller and brokers in the transaction. - F. A broker who hires a transaction coordinator must have a transaction specific written agreement with that broker's qualifying broker detailing the services being provided by the transaction coordinator and any compensation being paid to the transaction coordinator for those services, including written authorization that the transaction coordinator may be paid by the associate broker who has hired him or her. - G. A broker who hires a transaction coordinator remains responsible for the transaction; the hiring of a transaction coordinator in no way eliminates or mitigates the broker's responsibilities or obligations to the broker's customer or client or to other brokers and parties to the transaction. - H. Transaction coordinators may owe the following broker duties: A transaction coordinator owes broker duties as delineated in 16.61.19.8 NMAC.